Stock Clearance Sale

 About Allergies:

-The allergic reaction usually occurs when a person’s immune system reacts to substances in the environment.
+An allergic reaction usually occurs when a person's immune system reacts to environmental substances.
 These foreign substances are harmless to most people and are called allergens.
 These allergens are often found in dust, pets, moulds, pollen, insects, food, and certain medications.
 Allergy is the most widespread disease in the world.
 The immune system responds to foreign microbes or particles by producing antibodies.
-These antibodies can bind to identifying molecules or antigens present on the foreign particle.
+These antibodies can bind to identifying molecules or antigens on the foreign particle.
 This reaction between antibody and antigen sets off a series of chemical reactions intended to protect the body from infection.
 Sometimes, this same series of reactions is triggered by allergens.
 So, an allergen is a substance that provokes allergy.

 Causes of Allergy: